fspoettel/stakk-content/README.md

 ## Adding a stack

 stacks are added as JSON files.
 You can validate your JSON files [here](https://jsonlint.com/).
-If you are unsure, check out one of the existing stacks.
+If you are unsure, check out one of the existing stacks in `/data`.

 1. add a folder with your desired username to `/data`.
 2. in `/data/${username}`, add a file `${stackname}.json`.
 If your stack is named _mixtapes_, name the file `mixtapes.json`.
 You can have more than one stack if you like.